West Island: Points of interest

-Fritz Farm, a community cultural centre in Baie-D'Urfé located at 20477 Chemin Lakeshore on a large common green bordering picturesque Lake Saint-Louis.
-Fritz Farm is one of several examples of preserved heritage homes dating back to the 18th century that can be found in Baie-D'Urfé, which are a direct link to the West Island's colonial era.
+Fritz Farm, a community cultural centre in Baie-D'Urfé located at 20477 Chemin Lakeshore on a large common green bordering picturesque Lake Saint-Louis, is one of several examples of preserved heritage homes dating back to the 18th century that can be found in Baie-D'Urfé, which are a direct link to the West Island's colonial era.

-Église Sainte-Geneviève, a parish church established in 1741 by Antoine Faucon and completed in its present form in 1844.
-It is located at the intersection of Rue St-Louis and Gouin Boulevard West in the village of Sainte-Geneviève and is part of a larger complex that includes a presbytery and cemetery and a municipal park along the banks of the scenic Rivière des Prairies.
+Église Sainte-Geneviève, a parish church established in 1741 by Antoine Faucon and completed in its present form in 1844, is located at the intersection of Rue St-Louis and Gouin Boulevard West in the village of Sainte-Geneviève and is part of a larger complex that includes a presbytery and cemetery and a municipal park along the banks of the scenic Rivière des Prairies.

-Saint-Joachim de Pointe-Claire Church & Pointe-Claire Village, another parish church established in the mid-18th century, though completed only in 1885 in a Gothic-revival style, designed by noted local church architect Victor Bourgeau.
-It is located at 2 Ste-Anne Street in Pointe Claire Village.
+Saint-Joachim de Pointe-Claire Church & Pointe-Claire Village, another parish church established in the mid-18th century, though completed only in 1885 in a Gothic-revival style and designed by noted local church architect Victor Bourgeau, is located at 2 Ste-Anne Street in Pointe Claire Village.
 Permanent settlement in this part of the West Island dates back at least as far as 1710, when the emblematic Pointe-Claire Windmill was completed.
 The Village features many 19th century and early 20th century buildings and forms an important local small-business sector.
 There are many restaurants and boutiques in the area, in addition to the exclusive Beaconsfield Golf Club and the Pointe-Claire Curling Club.
 Othe sites of interest include the Pointe-Claire Windmill & Summer Retreat of the Congregation Notre Dame.

-Centennial Hall, in Beaconsfield – a community cultural centre and small-scale performance venue.
+Centennial Hall, in Beaconsfield, is a community cultural centre and small-scale performance venue.